Elections in Virginia: Recent events

 In 2006, Jim Webb narrowly defeated George Allen in the wake of the Macaca slur incident.
 The electorate's reaction to Allen's gaffe demonstrated the changing sensibilities of the region's citizens; prior to that, Allen had a double-digit lead in the polls.
 In 2007, Virginia driver fees legislation created a political uproar when residents realized that they faced $3,000 fines for certain moving violations.
 An online petition quickly gathered hundreds of thousands of signatures, spurring legislators up for re-election that November to reconsider their positions.
 This was the first time that the Internet played such a dramatic role in influencing Virginia politics.
 In 2007, the Democrats regained control of the State Senate, and narrowed the Republican majority in the House of delegates to 7 or 8 votes.

 Virginia voted for Democrat Barack Obama in 2008, after backing Republican candidates for the previous ten presidential elections.
 Virginia may be considered a "swing state" for future presidential elections.
 Its margin for Obama of 6.3% made it a close indicator of the national vote (a 7.2% Obama margin).

 In the November 2009 general election Republican Bob McDonnell won the governorship by an 18% margin, while Republican lieutenant governor and Attorney General candidates Bill Bolling and Ken Cuccinelli also won their respective races.
 They led statewide gains by the Republican party winning five additional seats in the House of Delegates.
 In the November 2010 federal elections, Republicans picked up three U.S. House seats previously held by Democrats, and proceeded to hold eight of Virginia's eleven seats, compared to three for Democrats.
 In the November 2018 federal elections, Democrats picked up three U.S. House seats previously held by Republicans, and proceeded to hold seven of Virginia's eleven seats, compared to four for Republicans.

-From 1977 until November 2013, Virginia had elected a governor of the opposite political party compared to the current President of the United States of the time.
+From 1977 until 2013, Virginia had elected a governor of the opposite political party compared to the President of the United States of the time.

-The current Governor of Virginia is Glenn Youngkin was elected as Governor in the 2021 election, and was inaugurated in January 2022.
+In 2017, Virginia returned to electing a governor of the opposite political party compared to the current President by electing Ralph Northam.
+This happened again when Glenn Youngkin was elected in 2021.